camiloms10/soccer_players_value/README.md

 <h3 align="center">Soccer Players Value Prediction Model</h3>

   <p align="center">
-    This project was made using Python, specifically Pandas and ScikitLearn, to analyze the top Soccer Players market value after the 2021/2020 season, and generating a prediction model to for this value.
+    This project was made using Python, specifically Pandas and ScikitLearn, to analyze the top Soccer Players by market value after the 2021/2020 season, and generating a prediction model for this value based on players individual traits and stats.
     <br />
     <a href="https://github.com/camiloms10/soccer_players_value"><strong>Explore the docs »</strong></a>
     <br />